St Andrew, Wickhambreaux

 The church of St Andrew stands at the heart of the village by the Green.
-There is a Communion service at 9:30am on the second and fourth Sunday of the month, and at 8:00am on the first Sunday.

 Originating in the 13th Century, with restoration during Victorian times, the church is open to visitors, many of whom admire the fine Art Deco East Window and remarkable wall decoration.
 Click link to find out more about the history of the church and the church's links to the Dambuster's squadron.

 Wickhambreaux hosted two events and these photos provide a glimpse into them.
 Photos courtesy of Brian Maxted.

 The first of these events on 18th December, was our Carols on the Green service which was held on the Green and was attended by about 100 people.
 We enjoyed a service of nine lessons and carols, expertly conducted by Tina Burton.

 The second event was the Midnight Mass held on Christmas Eve when

 the service was taken by the Archbishop of Canterbury assisted by Rev Nigel

 Hale.
 The church was beautifully decorated, we had a large choir and our bell